UCLeuvenLimburg/advanced-programming-topics/fp/memoization.md

 * `is_prime` checks if `prime_table` contains an entry for `97`.
 * It does, so the `if`-body can skipped.
 * `is_prime` returns `prime_table[97]`, whose value has been computed the first time `is_prime(97)` was called.

+## Paradox

+The data structure in which prior results are stored (such as `prime_table` in the `is_prime` example) is clearly stateful.
+Did adding a stateful element to previously purely functional code somehow "taint" it?
+Has the optimization turned it imperative?

+On the one hand, the function is deterministic, so it enjoys many of the benefits of "real" functional code.
+On the other hand, it is not thread-safe: if multiple threads were to call `is_prime` at the same time, `prime_table` might get corrupted.
+This means it is possible to write code that reveals the presence of internal state, which makes it non-functional code.

+To conclude, whether you label something functional or imperative is irrelevant.
+What matters is that you understand the advantages and shortcomings of each approach.